AlessioC31/ds_homework1/README.md

 As we can see Protobuf leads to smaller payloads than both JSON and XML.

-Tiny-size payloads: protobuf uses 41% of data used by JSON and 24% of data used by XML.
+Tiny-size payloads: protobuf uses 59% less space than JSON and 76% less space than XML.

-Medium-size payloads: protobuf uses 29% of data used by JSON and 18% of data used by XML.
+Medium-size payloads: protobuf uses 71% less space than JSON and 82% less space than XML.

-Large-size payloads: protobuf uses 27% of data used by JSON and 16% of data used by XML.
+Large-size payloads: protobuf uses 73% less space than JSON and 84% less space than XML.

 For this and other reasons (such as: [performance benchmark json vs protobuf](https://auth0.com/blog/beating-json-performance-with-protobuf/#:~:text=Protobuf%20messages%20were%209%25%20smaller,available%20to%20the%20JavaScript%20code.&text=On%20these%20situations%2C%20Protobuf%20performs,available%20to%20the%20JavaScript%20code.))
 Protocol Buffers is gaining popularity among IT communities.
 It is also at the core of [gRPC](https://grpc.io/): an RPC framework developed by Google which exploits Protobuf's performance (and other technologies like HTTP2) to provide a high-performance communication channel.
 Given its speed it is mainly used as a communication protocol between microservices deployed at large scale.